The Microsoft Edge built on Chromium has been doing great with the introduction of features and bug patching.

 Likewise, the report will also attach an auto-generated screenshot.
 If you wish to incorporate it, then make sure to enable the Include this Screenshot option.
-You may also add additional files via thebutton.
+You may add files via thebutton.

 On the flip side, though, there’s no separate section to send feature requests.
 You may add it in the same place where you have typed in the bug-related information, but it may or may not be addressed.

 Submit using Feedback Hub to Edge Dev Team

 Windows 10/11 OS comes baked in with a Feedback Hub app that could report issues or request features related to all the apps installed on your PC.
 And as of now, we will be using it to do so for the Microsoft Edge browser.

 Here are the steps to use Windows Feedback Hub: